DrDaveTurner/HPC-User/episodes/multi-threaded.md

 variable to be used locally within each thread then globally summed at the end, which is called a **reduction**.
-This is very convenient and requires fewer changes to the code, but the pymp package does not support this added function by choice opting for the Python way of doing it more explicitly, so in our code we need to create a shared array of partial sums and manually sum them together at the end.
+This is very convenient and requires fewer changes to the code, but the **pymp** package does not support this added function by choice opting for the Python way of doing it more explicitly, so in our code we need to create a shared array of partial sums and manually sum them together at the end.
 This is just as efficient computationally, it just takes a little extra coding but is more explicit.

-:::::::::::::::: group-tab

-### Python
 ```python
 # Do the dot product between two vectors X and Y then print the result
 # USAGE:  python dot_product_threaded.py 4       to run on 4 threads